ohzinteractive/PIT/README.md

 input.scroll_delta                    //float - this is equivalent to the mouse wheel (-1, 0, 1) or to pinching on the screen [-1..1] input.pointer_count                   //int - returns 1 if any mouse button is down, or return the amount of active touches

+input.pointer_is_within_bounds        //boolean, true if the mouse or primary touch is contained within the bounds of the subregion
 ```

 When a button is pressed on the mouse, or the first finger is put on the screen, the following actions will occur: